The-Marcy-Lab-School/marcy-curriculum-docs/fullstack-curriculum/mod-4-project-week/project-week-overview.md

 As you build this project, you will need to be incredibly organized and communicate well with your partner.
 Throughout your career, as you work on more projects and on more teams, you will realize that the people you enjoy working with most are excellent communicators and are highly organized.
 And finally, to hiring managers, being able to demonstrate your communication skills and approach to organization can really set you apart in the hiring process.

-In the world of software engineering, one methodology for successful communication and organization is called "The Agile Methodology" (look it up\!).
+In the world of software engineering, one methodology for successful communication and organization is called "The Agile Methodology" (look it up!).
 While there are many aspects to this methodology, we will focus on two of its most important practices: maintaining a scrum board and holding stand-up and stand-down meetings.

 ### Scrum Board